EthanLam17/cracked_out_project/README.md

 # Technologies, Libraries, APIs

 - This project will be implemented with the following technologies:
+    + HTML, CSS, Javascript for the base of the web application
     + Canvas to render objects in the application
     + Use three.js to create the first person view point and user to target perspective